Tim55667757/TKSBrokerAPI/README_EN.md

                         `etfs` and `futures`, but not `currencies`.
 Currency positions you must closes manually using `--buy`, `--sell`, `--close-trade` or `--close-trades` operations.
+  --limits              Action: show table of funds available for withdrawal.
 ```

 </details>